mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

  - Feature extraction: I will stick to measures of cortical thickness, brain volume, and other basic morphology.
  - Put these features into matrices using numpy and pandas
 - Dimensionality reduction using PCA
+- I would like my analysis to predict which group the scan comes from based on these features.
 - Machine learning with Nilearn
     - SVM?
 Random forest?
-- Learn how to perform cross-validation thanks to break-out session -Matplotlib plots along the way to visualize correlation matrices / PCA, etc.
+- Learn how to perform cross-validation thanks to break-out session
+- Matplotlib plots along the way to visualize correlation matrices / PCA, etc.

 <img src="https://www.fromthegenesis.com/wp-content/uploads/2018/06/Random-Forest.jpg" width=500>